-The Rio Grande Valley is one of North America's premier birding destinations — a meeting place of tropical and temperate species found nowhere else in the United States.
-Home to 47 specialty birds that draw birders from across the continent year after year.
+The Rio Grande Valley is North America's premier birding destination — a meeting place of tropical and temperate species found nowhere else in the United States.
+Home to 47 specialties that draw birders from across the continent.

-Whether you're chasing a rarity or planning your next outing, we have a tool built for RGV birders.
+Whether you're chasing a rarity, finding a target bird, or scouting the hottest spots — we have a tool built for RGV birders.

 Stay on top of notable and rare sightings reported across Hidalgo, Cameron, Starr, and Willacy counties — updated live from eBird.